Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

 ### Task 4: Grant the AKS cluster permissions to access the ACR and manage its virtual network

-In this task, you will grant the AKS cluster permission to access the ACR and manage its virtual network.
+In this task, we grant an Azure Kubernetes Service (AKS) cluster the necessary permissions to access an Azure Container Registry (ACR) and manage its virtual network.
+We first configure the AKS cluster to access the ACR by attaching it and assigning the necessary role for image pulling.
+Next, we provide the AKS cluster with the Contributor role to manage its virtual network, ensuring it can interact with network resources.
+Finally, we confirm the AKS cluster's ability to pull container images from the ACR by updating its configuration.

 1. In the Bash session within the Cloud Shell pane, run the following to configure the AKS cluster to use the Azure Container Registry instance you created earlier in this lab.